RomanoLab/comptox_ai/docs/source/index.rst

 .. module:: comptox_ai

 Welcome!
-This reference manual documents the tools and code that comprise ComptoxAI - a centralized toolkit for computational toxicology.
+This is the reference manual for ComptoxAI - a centralized toolkit for computational toxicology.

 For installation and other user guides, please visit the `main website
 <https://comptox.ai/>`_.